 While they have not been reimagined as part of our unique curriculum, Sport, Computing and French continue to be taught with absolute excellence at our school.
-These valued subjects bots.
-We teach the fundamentals of coding from complement the core curriculum and help us to cultivate the qualities for which we strive in every child.
+These valued subjects complement the core curriculum and help us to cultivate the qualities for which we strive in every child.
 Outside of the classroom we also remain passionate about extracurricular activities, performance, events and trips, all of which are essential to the learning experience at our school.